Tyulis/3DSkit/Readme.md

 **At extraction**:

 *	NCCH/ExeFS:
-	*	**dochecks**: If "false", don't checks if the contents hashes match.
-Defaults to true.
+	*	**dochecks**: If `false`, don't checks if the contents hashes match.
+Defaults to `true`.
-	*	**dumpfs**: If "true", dumps the ExeFS and the RomFS images as exefs.bin and romfs.bin before extracting them.
-Defaults to false
+	*	**dumpfs**: If `true`, dumps the ExeFS and the RomFS images as exefs.bin and romfs.bin before extracting them.
+Defaults to `false`
 *	GARC:
-	*	**skipdec**: If "true", force the module to not decompress the contained files.
+	*	**skipdec**: If `true`, force the module to not decompress the contained files.
 This may be useful if it detects a compression while there is not, but only in that case.
-Defauts to "false"
+Defauts to `false`
+*	BFFNT:
+	*	**origin**: Sets the original console from which the file comes.
+Can be set to `CTR` for 3DS, `CAFE` for WiiU or `NX` for Switch.
+Try this if you get errors or glitched output.
+If not specified, tries to auto-detect from the file's version.

 **At packing**:

 *	BFLIM:
 	*	**format**: Specify the color format.
 Can be: RGBA8, RGBA4, RGB8, RGB565, RGBA5551, LA8, LA4, L8, L4, A8, A4.
 Note that this will have an effect on color quality and file size, but not on the functionment of the game, you can repack in a different format from original without any problem, for example for ETC1, not supported for packing.
-Defaults to RGBA8
+Defaults to `RGBA8`
 	*	**swizzle**: Specify the texture swizzling (see console output at extraction).
 Can be 0 (none), 4 (90º rotation) or 8 (transposition).
-Defaults to 0
+Defaults to `0`.
 *	GARC:
 	*	**version**: Specify the version of the output file.
 Can be 4 or 6, look at the console output during the extraction.
-Defaults to 6.
+Defaults to `6`.
 *	mini:
 	*	**type**: Specify the file type (2 chars magic number) to use for the output file.
 Look at the console output during the extraction.
 If you don't use the right magic, it can prevent the game to load the packed file.
-Defaults to BL.
+Defaults to `BL`.
 *	BCSTM:
 	*	**format**: Specify the audio format.
-Can be DSP-ADPCM, IMA-ADPCM, PCM16 or PCM8 (currently only DSP-ADPCM is supported).
-Defaults to "DSP-ADPCM"
+Can be `DSP-ADPCM`, `IMA-ADPCM`, `PCM16` or `PCM8` (currently only DSP-ADPCM is supported).
+Defaults to `DSP-ADPCM`
 	*	**loop**: Makes a looping BCSTM.
 Must be of the form <start>-<end> (eg. 688123-2976543).
 If not given, the packed BCSTM won't loop at all.
 	*	**writetracks**: If a BCSTM contains only 1 track, sometimes the track is explicitely written in the file, and sometimes not.
-If you want to pack only one track, you can set it to "false" to not write the track info.
+If you want to pack only one track, you can set it to `false` to not write the track info.
 Defaults to true, change only if default don't work. _Note that a track is theorically a standalone stream, it's different than a channel_

 Supported formats
 =================